Codervio/Envmanager/docs/getvalue.md

 # getValue

-Get a value from system environment variables
+Get a value from system environment variables and parsing variables

 ## Description